20 Jun Why Are Limits?

 - clarity about what’s inside, and what’s outside

 Can you see how sometimes, limits are very helpful and useful?
 They can make your life easier, your thinking cleaner, and your use of time more efficient.
-Limits can simplify your agenda, your schedule, and your life.
+They can simplify your agenda, your schedule, and your life.

-Limits Can Be Limiting
+And They Can Be Limiting

 - small-minded, “small-worlded”

-What to Do About Limits
+What to Do About Them

-Are your limits helpful or constricting?
+Are yours helpful or constricting?

 Releasing limits is key to abundance.